ishwarchandratiwari/sparkpost-api-documentation/services/templates.md

           }
         }

+## List [/templates]

 ### List all Templates [GET]

 Lists the most recent version of each template in your account.
 Each template object in the list will have the following fields:

-- id: Unique template ID
+- id: Unique template ID.
-- name: Template name
+- name: Template name.
-- published: Published state of the template (true = published, false = draft)
+- published: Published state of the template (true = published, false = draft).
-- description: Template description
+- description: Template description.
+- last_update_time: The time the template was last updated.

 + Request